xxh/xxh/README.md

 xxh +I xxh-shell-example+git+https://github.com/xxh/xxh-shell-example/tree/mybranch   # github only branch support xxh +I xxh-shell-example+path+/home/user/my-xxh-dev/xxh-shell-example                 # install from local path
 ```

-## The ideas behind xxh
-**Portable**.
-Preparing portable shells and plugins occurs locally and then xxh uploads the result to host.
-No installations or root access on the host required.
-The security and careful about environment on the host are behind it.

-**Careful**.
-No blindfold copying config files from local to remote host.
-Following the privacy and repeatability
-reasons the better way is to fork the xxh plugin or shell example and pack your config to it.

-**Hermetic**.
-If you delete `~/.xxh` directory from the remote host then xxh has never been on the host.
-By default your
-home is `.xxh` directory and you can [choose the hermetic level of your xxh session](https://github.com/xxh/xxh/wiki#how-to-set-homeuser-as-home-on-host).

-**Be open and fork-ready**.
-Every repo could be forked, customized and reused without waiting for package management system,
-xxh releases or any third party.
-Currently supported five shells and the count could be grow by community.

-**Do more**.
-The xxh packages are not only about shells.
-Any type of tool or code could be behind entrypoint.
-If you want to play Super Mario on the remote host just put it as entrypoint.

 ## Examples of use cases
 ### Python with pip everywhere without installation